-Prominent members of the Royal Academy have included Joshua Reynolds (its first president), Turner, Constable, John Everett Millais, and Angelica Kauffman.
-Academicians have to give an artwork to the academy upon election, so the Royal Academy of Arts boasts one incredible art collection!
+Prominent members of the Royal Academy have included Joshua Reynolds (its first president), Joseph Mallord William Turner, John Constable, John Everett Millais, and Angelica Kauffman.
+Academicians have to give artwork to the academy upon election, so the Royal Academy of Arts boasts one incredible art collection!
 The Accademia di San Luca in Rome and the National Academy of Design in New York are two other examples of art academies that elect members.

 The Royal Academy of Arts continues to educate artists and elect academicians to this day.
 It also hosts its Summer Exhibition every year.
 Like the Paris Salon, the Summer Exhibition was once the biggest event on the London art scene’s calendar.
 Though still significant, it no longer enjoys all the prestige it once did.